Project monitoring and reporting

 The purpose and contents of these reports are described briefly below.

-With the exception of the situational picture report, the reporting shall be made on a form in the online services (SARA) of the Academy of Finland.
+With the exception of the state-of-play report, the reporting shall be made on a form in the online services (SARA) of the Research Council of Finland.
 The projects should familiarise themselves with the content of the report form and start compiling the necessary information as soon as the project starts.
 The reported data will be collected cumulatively on the form throughout the project’s lifetime.
 The right to report lies with the principal investigator of the consortium, and they may also authorise other persons to report, if necessary.
 The reporting form is in Finnish and English, but the reporting language may be Finnish, Swedish or English.

-SRC-funded research projects will initially produce a situational picture report.
+SRC-funded research projects will initially produce a state-of-play report.
 The consortium will draw up the situational picture based on the research and interaction plan submitted at the application stage, and it will serve as a basis for further descriptions and monitoring of activities.
 The reports will be published on the SRC website.

 The purpose of the report is to present the concrete research and social impact objectives of the project.
 The consortium can use these objectives later to compile contents for impact stories and other information on its activities.

 The annual monitoring of projects is primarily carried out through impact stories.
 A project shall produce 1–5 impact stories, which are supplemented annually throughout the project’s run.
 The impact stories are reports that describe and discuss the research and interaction carried out in the project in relation to the joint impact objectives of the programme and the project’s own impact targets.
-The impact stories continue on the descriptions given in the situational picture reports and serve as a tool for the project to compile and reflect on its activities.
+The impact stories continue on the descriptions given in the state-of-play reports and serve as a tool for the project to compile and reflect on its activities.
 We encourage that projects prepare the stories in cooperation between work packages and reflect on the added value of multidisciplinary cooperation in the pursuit of impact.

 In addition to impact reports, the information requested in connection with annual reporting includes information on the most important events or other activities related to the impact stories as well as on expert work carried out by project researchers.